thunderrabbit/robnugen-journal-entries/2026/04/17dream-house-sitting.md

 gdoc_id: 1Kzmfzu4QMzPPnNuqyfung53M2uGcABJ6kRU02R8zqfE
 ---

+In my 6am dream,

-<p class="dream">In my 6am dream, I was house sitting with Jess in a large
+<p class="dream">I was house sitting with Jess in a large
 house.
 And one of the neighbors pushed a boat up into the yard next to where I was, underneath the blanket.
 And he came into the house and said that there was a delivery for some vodka, and